tutek1/DTLabs/01_Basics/lab01.md

 1. Select the `World Environment` node.
 2. Click on the Environment Resource box
 3. Change the settings of the world to your liking.
-There are many settings that can be changed, try to play around with it, don't dwell on it too much.
+There are many settings that can be changed, try to play around with it.

+You can look up what each setting does in the [documentation](https://docs.godotengine.org/en/stable/classes/class_environment.html#class-environment).
+If you feel lost or confused don't dwell on it too much and move to the next section.